Contact Al Larsen, Program Coordinator

 Phone: (802) 865-5467

-Through collaborations with other students, classroom teaching and hands-on experience, you'll become conscious of branding, entrepreneurship and curatorial practices, grounding you in the business of interdisciplinary artistic endeavor.
+Through collaborations with other students, classroom teaching and hands-on experience, you'll hone your art and gain a solid understanding of the business of interdisciplinary artistic endeavor.

 identify, compare, and contrast theoretical, critical, and historical approaches to art and aesthetics and apply these to their own work and the work of others;